-a.
+b.
 Other Contractual Requirements

 i.
 Awardees will be required to make certain legal commitments through acceptance of Government contract clauses or OT articles.
-The following outline is illustrative of provisions required by the FAR or statute for inclusion in Phase I awards.
+The following outline is illustrative of provisions required by the FAR or statute for inclusion in Phase ii.
+Standards of Work iii.
+Inspection

+I awards.
 This is not a complete list, nor does it contain specific clause/article wording.